Modelling Human Values for Value-Aware Multi-Agent Systems: A Roadmap for Value-Aligned AI Research

+Notably, one could aim not only to influence an agent's actions (deliberating \emph{with} values), but also to persuade others to revise their own value systems (deliberating \emph{about} values).
+Convincing others to change their value taxonomies can be an indirect approach to influencing their behaviour.
+Swaying individuals to modify their value systems can help find novel solutions for mutual agreements, as modifying individuals' value systems can open the door to new solutions that would otherwise be off the table.

+Furthermore, this aligns with the topic of \emph{value evolution} introduced in Subsection~\ref{sec:roadmapVagreement}.
+Deliberation mechanisms can help promote value evolution.
+Though this would require argumentation or negotiation frameworks that support proposals for adding, re-weighting, or reinterpreting values, thereby enabling dynamic reconfiguration of agents' internal value systems. \item \emph{ Develop value-based explainability mechanisms to help humans understand the rationale behind actions (both their own and others') in value-laden contexts.} This includes explaining which values are promoted or demoted by a given action, as well as how value alignment is assessed.
+Property nodes in the value taxonomy can provide the semantic scaffolding needed for this reasoning.

+Beyond justifying actions, explainability mechanisms can help users understand how different values are prioritised in decision making, making it easier to analyse, critique, or refine agent behaviour. \item \emph{Conduct interdisciplinary investigations into the interplay between values, emotions, and other motivational constructs.} While our focus is on values as core motivators, Schwartz~\cite{Schwartz2012AnOO} highlights the role of emotions, attitudes, traits, and social norms.
+For example, Schwartz notes that ``[w]hen values are activated, they become infused with feeling.''
+This suggests that emotions may not function as an independent motivator, but rather modulates the activation and perceived importance of values, amplifying their influence on decision making.
+A promising next step would be to investigate how affective states (such as feeling satisfied after completing a difficult task) interact with an individual’s value system to reinforce or shift value importance over time.
+This will require collaboration across disciplines including psychology, affective computing, cognitive science, and neuroscience.

-However, in addition to studying the role of affect, one might learn other motivators, such as attitudes, traits, or beliefs, and how they relate to values, as already discussed in Subsection~\ref{sec:SSrohan5}.
-This line of enquiry will require a critical multidisciplinary analysis from the social sciences and humanities. \end{enumerate}
+Beyond affect (i.e. emotions), future research is needed to explore how other motivators, such as attitudes, traits, and beliefs, interact with value-based reasoning.
+This line of enquiry will again require a critical, multidisciplinary analysis from the social sciences and humanities, as well as potentially cognitive science and neuroscience, to understand the interplay of these psychological and cognitive factors in human and AI reasoning. \end{enumerate}